 Take note that the Shadow Samples in DAZ Studio's render settings have no effect on this light.
-This is intentional, allowing for different shadow sample counts to be used on different lights or surfaces for greater quality and render speed control.
+This is intentional, allowing for different lights to have different shadow sample counts for greater control over quality and render speed.

-Also note that a Max Ray Trace Depth of 1 or higher is required for shadows to work with the Advanced Spot Light.
+Also note that a Max Ray Trace Depth of 1 or higher, in the DS render settings, is required for shadows.